jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 That's why all characters, from Hogwarts students to Jedi Knights, Lord Voldemort to Sith Lords, don't battle using emotions.
 They fight with real objects like wands and lightsabers.

-We binge-watch because we relish finding out if the heroes or villains better controls the power of magic, the Force, and, most important, technology.
+We binge-watch for hours because we relish finding out if the heroes or villains better control the power of magic, the Force, and, most important, technology.

 But unlike us, the protagonists can't sit back and enjoy the story.